cdl-saarland/AnICA/README.md

    ```
    ./setup_venv.sh
    ```
-   Whenever you run AnICA commands, from a shell, you need to have activated the virtual environment in this shell before:
+   Whenever you run AnICA commands from a shell, you need to have activated the virtual environment in this shell before:
    ```
    source ./env/anica/bin/activate